Skip to content

 Passkey auth with email backup

-This approach will allow you to login or signup users using a passkey as the primary auth mechanism and register an email as a backup.
+This approach will allow you to log in or sign up users using a passkey as the primary auth mechanism and register an email as a backup.

 example.ts